AmigaPorts/SDL/docs/README-amigaos4.md

 About Joysticks
 ================================================================================

 Joysticks that are compatible with AmigaInput can be used with SDL3.
-In addition to legacy joystick API, SDL supports new game controller API which uses a predefined database to map joystick axes and buttons.
 At the moment game controller database contains the following entries:

 - Speedlink Competition Pro
 - Ewent Joypad EW3170